dowjones/react-dropdown-tree-select/README.md

 The dropdown renders only visible content and skips any nodes that are going to hidden from the user.
 E.g., if a parent node is not expanded, there is no point in rendering children since they will not be visible anyway.

-Planned feature: Use [react-virtualized](https://github.com/bvaughn/react-virtualized) to take this to the next level.
+~~Planned feature: Use [react-virtualized](https://github.com/bvaughn/react-virtualized) to take this to the next level.~~ The search tree now uses infinite scroll, limiting search results to 100 items initially (more load seamlessly as you scroll) - this results in super fast rendering even with large number of nodes (see [#80](https://github.com/dowjones/react-dropdown-tree-select/issues/80)).

 ### Reducing costly DOM manipulations